Table of Contents

 - Very helpful in determining cause and level of obstruction

-Intrahepatic cholangiocarcinoma arises from the intrahepatic portion of the biliary tract and are considered as the second most common intrahepatic primary tumor.
+Intrahepatic cholangiocarcinoma arises from the intrahepatic portion of the biliary tract and is considered as the second most common intrahepatic primary tumor.
 They arise from the biliary epithelium of mucin-producing cells, known as cylindrical cells, which are found within the segmental bile ducts or from cuboidal cholangiocytes which do not produce mucin.

-These tumors are very invasive and usually have areas of necrosis, fibrosis and mucin on histopathology.
+These tumors are very invasive and usually have areas of necrosis, fibrosis, and mucin on histopathology.
 Intrahepatic cholangiocarcinoma can spread via the biliary system, venous system or lymphatic system.